moja-global/FLINT.Cloud/README.md

 #### Disabling

 1. In the same directory as where `main.tf` is present, run `terraform destroy`.
+In case this fails, simply run it again.

 ### Flask.example REST API Setup